 It is recommended that you contact the Returning Officer first to discuss your complaint - it could just be a misunderstanding.
-The Returning Officer, Mr Peter Zaikos, can be contacted by calling 0459 919 900 or emailing ro.curtin@bigpond.com.
+The Returning Officer, Ms Kelly Dansie, can be contacted by calling 0433 056 950 or emailing GuildElectionCurtinUni@outlook.com.

-For complaints relating to election misconduct or a disputed election result, you can lodge a complaint addressed to the Chair of the Election Tribunal and the Returning Officer (the complaint can be delivered to Guild reception (Building 106F, Bentley Campus) and/or emailed to the returning officer ro.curtin@bigpond.com).
+For complaints relating to election misconduct or a disputed election result, you can lodge a complaint addressed to the Chair of the Election Tribunal and the Returning Officer (the complaint can be delivered to Guild reception (Building 106F, Bentley Campus) and/or emailed to the returning officer GuildElectionCurtinUni@outlook.com).
 Complaints should always be in writing and include as much information as possible to help the investigation of the complaint.
 This includes things such as dates, description of what happened and why it constitutes election misconduct, what has been done about it so far, supporting documentation and names/contact details of witnesses.